-Pet-dogs are extremely valuable companions to their owners.
-CRiSP will serve as a preferable alternative to maintaining what can become a difficult, or impossible, close-bond between owners and their beloved dog during their lifetime.
+Pet dogs are extremely valuable companions to their owners.
+CRiSP will serve as a preferable lifestyle to maintaining what would otherwise become a difficult, or impossible relationship between owners and their beloved pet dog.

-This benefit will be provided by Residence Supervisor volunteers who will be identified, screened and selected from those who have experience in the care and handling of dogs.
+Benefits will be provided by dedicated volunteer Residence Providers who make their homes available for the complete care of these pet dogs.
+Residence Providers will be selected and vetted from among households who have experience in the care and handling of dogs.

 ”Bring me your incapacitated, your lonely, your most vulnerable,

-The devoted, affectionate, closely-bonded canines who seek to live
+The devoted, affectionate, closely bonded canine seeking to live

 peacefully with their loving soulmate in this tumultuous world.